jsmienk/IML/README.md

 1. Area
 2. Number of holes (Contour)
-3. Width
+3. Aspect ratio
-4. Height
-5. Centroid
+4. Centroid
-6. Circle distance
+5. Circle distance
-7. Rectangle distance
+6. Rectangle distance
-8. Angle
+7. Angle
-9. Radius
+8. Radius
-10. Hull radius
+9. Hull radius

 ### Feature analysis (20%)

-- Complete analysis of all of your features (including statistics, tables and graphs
+- Complete analysis of all of your features (including statistics, tables and graphs)
-- Usage of feature selection algorithms from the Scikit-learn library
+- Usage of feature selection algorithms from the Scikit-learn library: [Feature selection][feature selection]
-- Usage of Principal Component Analysis (PCA)
+- Usage of Principal Component Analysis ([PCA][pca])

 ### Preprocessing (15%)

-- Several preprocessing techniques such as one-hot-encoding, normalization, scaling and standardization
+- Several [preprocessing][preprocessing] techniques such as one-hot-encoding, normalization, scaling and standardization

 ### Training/testing (30%)